All weddings need a card box! If you want a unique card box just to yourself, get crafty with these little wedding card box ideas!

 If you’re planning for a destination wedding or if you are a globetrotting couple, this is the perfect wedding card holder for you.
 Don’t have any old globes lying around?
 Try scouring through thrift shops.

-If I’m not mistaken, globes are hollow anyways, so when you do manage to find one, all you need to do is use a strong cutter like this to cut a slot on the globe large enough for cards to fit.
+If I’m not mistaken, globes are hollow anyway, so when you do manage to find one, all you need to do is use a strong cutter like this to cut a slot on the globe large enough for cards to fit.

 Complete the travel theme by surrounding the globe cardholder with photos of the couple on their travels together.